aleph-im/aleph-docs/docs/computing/confidential/encrypted-disk.md

 # Encrypted Virtual Machine image

-You must create a virtual machine disk image encrypted with a password of your choice to ensure the contents remain confidential.
+You must create a virtual machine disk image encrypted with a password of your choice to ensure confidentiality.
+This way, even the compute resource node running your instance will not be able to access, read or modify its content.

-# Creating an Encrypted Virtual Machine Disk Image using the sample scripts
+## Creating an Encrypted Virtual Machine Disk Image using the sample scripts

 Scripts are provided, they are specifically designed to create an encrypted VM image for confidential computing purposes.

 The provided scripts will: